fenrishunter500/FATEBOOK/Mechanics.md

 Familiars

- - [ ] Familiars: feature or choice?
+ - [x] Familiars: feature or choice?
 Do any MG ips have every girl with a familiar?
 Or just one per team?
+(GOING TO LEAVE UP TO TABLE)
- - [ ] If one per team, does it belong to the team as a whole, or just one member a la Druid's Nature's Ally?
+ - [x] If one per team, does it belong to the team as a whole, or just one member a la Druid's Nature's Ally?
+(GOING TO LEAVE UP TO TABLE)

 Limit Break